-Mr. Matsui maintains an active pro bono practice.
+Mr. Matsui also dedicates significant time to the less fortunate in pro bono practice.
 He led the Morrison & Foerster team that was co-counsel for petitioner Terrance Graham in Graham v.
 Florida, 130 S. Ct.
-2011 (2010)—a successful Eighth Amendment challenge to Florida’s imposition of a “life without the possibility of parole” sentence to a juvenile offender convicted of a non-homicide crime.
+2011 (2010)—in a successful Eighth Amendment challenge to Florida’s imposition of a “life without the possibility of parole” sentence to a juvenile offender convicted of a non-homicide crime.
 He also successfully represented a putative class of foster care children in a high-profile abuse and neglect case in the Ninth Circuit in Henry A. v.
 Willden, 678 F.3d 991 (9th Cir.
 2012).

 Prior to entering private practice, Mr. Matsui clerked for Justice Anthony M. Kennedy of the Supreme Court of the United States, Judge Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit, and Judge David F. Levi of the United States District Court for the Eastern District of California.

 Mr. Matsui previously chaired (from 2012-2015) the ABA’s seven-person Standing Committee for Amicus Curiae Briefs, which oversees preparation of ABA briefs for filing before the Supreme Court and other courts.
 He is currently a member of the amicus curiae committee for the American Intellectual Property Law Association, and he was the co-chair of the amicus curiae brief committee for the National Asian Pacific American Bar Association.
 Mr. Matsui previously served a three-year term as an Appellate Lawyer Representative for the Ninth Circuit, having been selected by the Court of Appeals for that position.
 Mr. Matsui served as a board member for the D.C.
 Circuit Historical Society.